 As pronunciation was to be very accurately managed the Indian Grammarians made a differentiation between the signs for the short and long sounds of the same vowel.
 It will be seen that the vowels which are short, flourish to the left and their longer signs to the right.
 This is noticeable in Devanagari, Tamil, Malayalam and other scripts of South Indians who were very careful in preserving their traditions.

 In earlier Brahmi script the vertical line is absent; it shows the addition of the Aa matra to a consonant so that it could be fully pronounced and written.

-In some letters the vertical line is short and goes on the top of forms, because a full line cannot be drawn through.
+In some letters, the vertical line is short and goes on the top of forms, because a full line cannot be drawn through.
 The vertical line is an essential part of any Devanagari letter and in this context the reference in Bhagavad Gita is remarkable.
 The vertical line is cancelled by a halant sign in the case of letters to represent the half pronounced phoneme.
-These half sign also help to form conjunct letters.
+These half signs also help to form conjunct letters.
 The suggestion to make half letters from full letters by adding halant signs has been found helpful for pronunciation.

 The Top Line:

 The top line is an integral &essential feature of Devanagari orthography.
 The continuous top line is a later development.
 In old manuscripts, copper plates and inscriptions the top line was limited to the character only and did not join the next letter.
 The top line knits letters into distinct words.
-A gap indicates separation of one word from another.
+A gap indicates a separation of one word from another.

 Conjunct Formation of Consonants: